Ank-Cha/Social-Distancing-Analyser-COVID-19/README.md

   ### Please fork the repository and credit me if you want to use any part it for education.
   ### It took me time and effort to code it.
 I would really appreciate if you give it a star.
-#### For business applications and other purposes please contact me: mr.skilled.coder@gmail.com

 #### Result: